-Nerves of the heart
+Innervation of the heart

 This study unit will help you to:

-1. Learn about the nervous supply of the heart muscle.
+- Learn about the nervous supply of the heart muscle.

-2. Distinguish between the sympathetic and parasympathetic supply to the heart.
+- Distinguish between the sympathetic and parasympathetic supply to the heart.

 The cardiac plexus is formed of both sympathetic and parasympathetic nerve fibers as well as visceral afferent fibers conveying reflexive and nociceptive fibers from the heart.
 It is located on the anterior surface of the trachea and along the posterior surface of the ascending aorta and pulmonary trunk.
 The sympathetic innervation to the heart comes from the sympathetic trunk, while the parasympathetic innervation originates from the vagus nerve (CN X).
 The cardiac plexus is responsible for influencing heart rate, cardiac output, and contraction force of the heart.